Curbside/curbside-cordova/README.md

            project :
 ```

-In `platforms/android/src/main/java/com/YOUR_PROJECT/MainActivity.java` add your Usage
+In `platforms/android/src/main/java/com/YOUR_PROJECT/MainActivity.java` add your usage
 token and permission notification

 ```java